nigarabdullayeva/project_3/README.md

 Pull requests are welcome

 ## Technologies
-React - for components,state,routing/
+React - for components,state,routing.
-Node.js - for JS runtime environment/
+Node.js - for JS runtime environment.
-Bootstrap - for responsive style/
+Bootstrap - for responsive style.
-MongoDB,Mongoose - database for storing listed items information/ Firebase - for user authentication and encryption/ Firebase storage - for storing images/
+MongoDB,Mongoose - database for storing listed items information.
+Firebase - for user authentication and encryption.
+Firebase storage - for storing images.
-JS/ES6+ - for program logic/
+JS/ES6+ - for program logic.
-HTML - layout/
+HTML - layout.
-CSS - for custom style/
+CSS - for custom style.
 axios - for API calls